NASA’s ‘worm’ logo lay dormant for 28 years. So why are people so obsessed with it?

 The design was meant to provide visual cohesion for nearly a dozen disparate departments across the agency.
 As Danne recalled, it “had to be a simple solution to anchor all this garbage that we saw in this agency.”
 So NASA introduced the “worm,” as it was derogatorily called at first, to complement the round meatball logo, which was more difficult to read and see at a distance.
 While the meatball logo was still used, let’s just say it got eclipsed.

 Fast-forward to 1992.
 As Danne tells it, the logo was retired by executive decision.
 The new NASA administrator at the time, Dan Goldin, allegedly didn’t like the worm and wanted to bring back the meatball as the primary logo.
 According to Danne, it was quickly phased out.
+NASA confirmed it was an executive decision but didn’t have any more details about Goldin’s motivations.

 But while NASA retired the worm from its official capacity in 1992, it created a nostalgia market among a younger generation.
 “The logo seemed to gain in stature when Goldin kiboshed it,” says Danne.
 “It became more visible, not less.”
 Danne started seeing the wordmark on all sorts of unrelated products.
-This embracing also speaks to a broader trend, according to Jesse Reed, a partner at Order design and Standards Manual, which will publish the monograph The Worm in October.
+This embracing also speaks to a broader trend, according to Jesse Reed, co-founder of Order design and Standards Manual, which will publish the monograph The Worm in October.
 “The general public probably sees it as a nostalgic and retro representation of NASA,” Reed says.
 “That’s a whole genre into itself.”

 There’s another reason why the worm has saturated popular culture: It’s damn good design.
 In fact, Reed says the fundamental architecture of the wordmark, which is anchored by two major visual elements—the As and the very similar N and S—”is so harmonious, it’s like perfect graphic design.”
 The shape of the As also mimics the nosecones of a rocket or shuttle, and suggests vertical thrust, with curves borrowed from aerospace itself.
-And the monoweight of the line gives the wordmark a machine-like feel, almost like it’s bent out of metal, according to Order partner Hamish Smyth.
+And the monoweight of the line gives the wordmark a machine-like feel, almost like it’s bent out of metal, according to Order co-founder Hamish Smyth.

 The visual details might be more than the average person would notice, but it’s worth recognizing because it also gives the logo profound versatility.
 “The designer population probably understands how it needed to work on the piece of paper, on a letterhead or an invoice, and also on the side of a satellite, and how it needed to withstand those different applications,” says Reed.
 “The meatball isn’t designed to withstand the types of design considerations that graphic designers think about.”